niell-ion/TXRX-Doc-Hub/docs/derail/derail_setup.md

 ## 3.1 Site Preparation

-!!! warning "Read before installing"
+!!! warning "Read before installing"pr
-    Installation of this equipment requires the proper tools listed in this manual.
-Attempting installation without the specified tools may result in improper assembly, equipment damage, or personal injury.
-    The manufacturer is not responsible for failures, malfunctions, or safety hazards that arise from the use of incorrect or inadequate tools.
     Always ensure you have the correct tools and training before beginning installation.
+    Attempting installation without the specified tools may result in improper assembly, equipment damage, or injury.

-Before beginning installation, confirm that all required tools and components are available.
+* Before beginning installation, confirm that all required tools and components are available.
 Site preparation must be completed before installing the derail system.

 ### Tools and Equipment

 Tools Supplied by Installer

-Measuring Tape: 1
+* Measuring Tape

 * Tamping Pick or Pickaxe